-If a student is sent home with an elevated temperature, he/she should remain at home until his/her temperature has been NORMAL for 24 hours after the initial day of notification.
+If a student is sent home with an elevated temperature, he/she should remain at home until his/her temperature has been NORMAL for 24 hours after the initial day of notification (example: if John is sick at 11am Tuesday he cannot return until Thursday and must be symptom free all of Wednesday).
 Students who have left school with a temperature may not return to school to participate in any after-school sports activities.